Oxaide

-If you manage a grid-scale BESS portfolio — whether frequency regulation, energy arbitrage, or firm capacity — your standard battery management system is almost certainly lying to you about the health of your LFP cells.
+If you manage a grid-scale BESS portfolio, whether for frequency regulation, energy arbitrage, or firm capacity, your battery management system is probably giving you more confidence than it should.

 The Flat Curve Problem